mthussain1234/DevOps_with_Cloud_AWS/README.md

 Cloud computing provides DevOps teams with scalability, flexibility and automation.

-* Infrastructure as Code (IAC): Cloud platforms such as AWS allow for au
+* Infrastructure as Code (IAC): instead of manually setting up servers, networks and other components, you can use code to define their own infrastructure requirements and automate this process of deploying and managing their infrastructure

 ### How does it benefit the business?